Big Five game

 In Africa, the Big Five game animals are the lion, leopard, rhinoceros, elephant, and African buffalo.
-The term was coined by big-game hunters to refer to the five most difficult animals in Africa to hunt on foot, but is now more widely used by game viewing tourists and safari tour operators.
-They are examples of charismatic megafauna, featuring prominently in popular culture, and are among the most famous of Africa's large animals.
+The term was coined by big-game hunters to refer to the five most difficult animals to hunt on foot.
+The Big Five has a long hunting history that started at the end of the 19th century during colonial times.
+Today, they are still hunted but are more often targets of ecotourists and safari tour operators.
+The hunting of Big Five game species can be lucrative for game preserves, presenting opportunities for conservation, however, there are limitations.
+All Big Five species are examples of charismatic megafauna, featuring prominently in popular culture, and are among the most famous of Africa's large animals.

-The 1990 and later releases of South African rand banknotes feature a different big-five animal on each denomination.
-Countries where all can be found include Angola, Botswana, Chad, the Democratic Republic of the Congo, Ethiopia, Eswatini, Kenya, Malawi, Mozambique, Namibia, Nigeria, Rwanda, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.